iadod/iadod.github.io/valar.md

 # Nuclear Construction Tools

-A suite of procurement, estimating, and contractor management tools built for the Ward 250 HTGR pilot plant at the Utah San Rafael Energy Lab in Orangeville, Utah — developed as part of research for a Director of Projects & Procurement role at Valar Atomics.
+A suite of procurement, estimating, and contractor management tools built for the Ward 250 HTGR pilot plant at the Utah San Rafael Energy Lab in Orangeville, Utah — developed as part of research for a Director of Contracts & Procurement role at Valar Atomics.

 ---